Ackman accuses Herbalife of breaking laws in China

 Herbalife's share price closed down 1.16 percent at $65.39.

-(Reporting by Svea Herbst-Bayliss, Adam Jourdan in SHANGHAI, Clare Baldwin in HONG KONG; Editing by Richard Valdmanis, David Gregorio, Ken Wills and Miral Fahmy)
+(Reporting by Svea Herbst-Bayliss; Editing by Richard Valdmanis, David Gregorio and Ken Wills)